 1970 | 1975 République du Zaïre

-Roberto Baiocchi was born in Sardinia, has Tuscan, French and Spanish origins, he lived his childhood in Congo, a central African state previously called République du Zaïre, today République démocratique du Congo (DRC).
+Roberto Baiocchi was born in Sardinia, in Bonorva, in the province of Sassari, on June 27, 1964 has Tuscan, French and Spanish origins, he lived his childhood in Congo, a central African state previously called République du Zaïre, today République démocratique du Congo (DRC).
 It is in Congo that Roberto Baiocchi spends his youth, where he arrives with his family for professional commitments of his father Carlo, hired by Astaldi Estero S.p.A. for the construction of the Inga hydroelectric plant on the Zaïre river.

 Roberto's baptism of the air, took place at the age of six, on the Rome - Kinshasa route aboard a Mc Donnell Douglas DC-8, a four-jet aircraft of the Air Congo company at the time, in Inga, 140 miles south-west of Kinshasa, Roberto Baiocchi attends the Franco-Italian elementary school, with his companions of multiple nationalities he learns the traditional folk dances that he performs during school plays.
 He spends his free time in the company of his inseparable little monkey, cycling along the most dirt roads.
 Passionate about flying, he often goes to the small airport of Inga where he dreams of becoming an airplane pilot, while already at an early age he manifests an inner transport for dance, a call he defined precisely as a vocation.
 After school in Congo, Roberto Baiocchi returns to Italy and goes to Switzerland and Germany.